 The guide made available online by the United Nations is a case in point, and interesting background reading for anyone who wants to dig deeper into the subject.
 Yet as the United Nations Procurement Practitioner’s Guide also points out…

 “No matter how hard policy-makers try, they will never specify in law, code, regulation, rule, or other written requirement everything that a procurement officer needs to know regarding what is allowed or appropriate and what is prohibited or shunned.
 It is necessary for procurement officers to understand what the law or rule is intended to accomplish.”

 Depending on countries, cultures, customs, and even industries, definitions of what is ethical or unethical in procurement may vary.
-Practices defined as corrupt by some parties may be taken for granted by others and considered a normal part of doing business.
+Practices that some parties might define as corrupt, may be taken for granted by others and considered a normal part of doing business.
 The aerospace and defense sector is an example.
-Some public sector buyers ask foreign suppliers to in turn award contracts (“offset contracts”) to local or national companies.
+Some public sector buyers ask foreign suppliers to in-turn award contracts (“offset contracts”) to local or national companies.

-One consequence of offset contracts, often desired by the buyers, is to improve the balance of payments between the two countries concerned.
+One consequence of offset contracts, which buyers often desire, is to improve the balance of payments between the two countries concerned.

-The recent procurement scandal involving the sale of helicopters to India by the Italian company Agusta-Westland included such offset contracts.
+The recent procurement scandal involving Italian company Agusta-Westland’s sale of helicopters to India included such offset contracts.
 Italy currently has no public law about this.
-On the other hand, the United States opposes mandatory offsets as breaking free market rules and hence, as being unethical.
+On the other hand, the United States opposes mandatory offsets as breaking free market rules and hence, considers them unethical.

 As it turned out, offset contracts were only part of the problem.
 Other factors fuelling the scandal included the alleged millions of dollars paid by intermediaries as bribes and the possible alteration of procurement specifications to help sway the contract award decision.